yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-nov-2021/index.md

 [Project A.R.T.](https://yuzu-emu.org/entry/yuzu-art/).
 [Blinkhawk](https://github.com/FernandoS27) [fixed them and added texture format](https://github.com/yuzu-emu/yuzu/pull/7368) `D24S8` to `RGBA8` conversions to Vulkan,
 fixing several crashes affecting both APIs in this new old Pokémon release.

-Note that despite the fixes, Vulkan still causes a Device Loss (GPU driver cuts the work) related crashes on Unity games.
-We recommend sticking to OpenGL for the moment.

 Morph later included [some more fixes](https://github.com/yuzu-emu/yuzu/pull/7395) for this pull request.